backstage/backstage/docs/local-dev/cli-build-system.md

 the `bundle.tar.gz` archive on top of it, the backend will be ready to run.

-The following is an example of a `Dockerfile` that can be used to package the output of `backstage-cli backend:bundle` into an image:
+The following is an example of a `Dockerfile` that can be used to package the output of building a package with role `'backend'` into an image:

 ```Dockerfile
 FROM node:16-bullseye-slim